txtatech/qros-storage/qros-storage/testing/TESTING-README.txt

 python3 step1-djinnfluxer2a.py

 The 'step2-qros-builder-full.py' script will read the encoded_dna.json file and gzip, base64 encode, split into chunks and write to the chunks.json file.
-The script also produces .png qr codes of the data and produce a qr code video file.
+The script also produces .png qr codes of the data and produces a qr code video file.

 python3 step2-qros-builder-full.py